Tylergos/TowerDefenseVR/README.md

 If an Oculus is connected, the game will automatically boot into VR, otherwise it will boot into desktop mode.

 ##### Development
-Clone the repository, open folder, open the solution with unity.
+Clone the repository, open the TowerDefenseVR folder, open the solution with unity.
 Must have Blender installed in order to have working models and prefabs.

 ### Screenshots and GIFs
 ![Shooting Enemies on Desktop](ShootingDesktop.gif)